We may be prepared to manufacture items to your specification. Contact us to see if we can meet your needs.

 XXX, second grade or “Black Cross” is a grade of timber which does not comply with the SANS specs for structural timber

 We principally sell structural timber and consequently comply with SANS 1783-1&2:2013.
 This means that each piece of graded timber must bear a marking according to these specs.
 Special instructions should be given to the sales team in order to receive timber for specific needs.
-Some of these may be “unmarked timber” (for use in visible furniture), “planed all round” (where the piece of timber has been planed on all four faces without machine skips or other damage to the customers specifications) or “clears”.
+Some of these may be “unmarked timber” (for use in visible furniture or exposed beams), “planed all round” (PAR, where the piece of timber has been planed on all four faces without machine skips or other damage to the customers specifications) or “clears” (clear board, no defects).

 In certain regions of South Africa it is a regulatory requirement to have lumber treated to at least a H2 hazard class.